KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 # Mobile Sales and Trends Analysis

 ### Note:
 This is a technical description of the entire process followed to complete this analysis.
-Business related insights and recommendations are in a separate document folder and linked on my website www.primepeakinsights.com
+Business related insights and recommendations are in this separate document folder and linked on my website www.primepeakinsights.com

 ---